 What seems like a little sugar here and little more there, adds up to a whole lot of sugar in the average American diet.
 If we are going to make any progress in combating our obesity crisis, paying attention to sugar intake needs to be a priority.
 Here are steps you can take as an individual to reduce your intake:

-Sweeten without adding sugar.
-To make a big impact, find ways to sweeten your everyday foods without adding sugar.
-Add berries or bananas to cold cereals; dates, raisins and other dried fruits (without added sugar) to gluten-free oatmeal; and low-fat milk, vanilla or cinnamon to your coffee.
+3. Sweeten without adding sugar.
+Instead of sugar, add berries or bananas to cold cereals; dates, raisins and other dried fruits (without added sugar) to gluten-free oatmeal; and low-fat milk, vanilla or cinnamon to your coffee.

 Small changes can make a big difference.
 You are likely to be overwhelmed and, therefore, unsuccessful if you try to make all changes at once.
 Instead, focus on reducing sugar content of one everyday food per week.
 After just four weeks, you will have made a big impact on your sugar intake.